Barrel roll: History

 The barrel roll was originally called a "side somersault".
 It was first performed in 1905 by Daniel Maloney.
 He was flying a glider owned by John Joseph Montgomery during an exhibition show, which was lifted by balloon and then released.
 During this particular show, Maloney did a very hard turn, causing the wings to warp, performing the maneuver quite by accident, but was quickly followed by his companion flyer, David Wilke, who did two barrel rolls in a row; one to the left and the other to the right.

 Outside of aerobatic competition, the Boeing 367-80 and Concorde prototype were barrel-rolled during testing.
 The Boeing 367-80 was rolled twice by Tex Johnston in an unauthorized maneuver while demonstrating the aircraft to the International Air Transport Association over Lake Washington, Seattle.
 The Concorde was rolled multiple times by its test pilots, including Jean Franchi and Brian Walpole.
 Avro test pilot Roly Falk rolled the Avro Vulcan during a display at the 1955 Farnborough airshow, gaining height during the maneuver.

+Richard Russell, a ground service agent with no piloting experience, performed a barrel roll in 2018 after stealing a Horizon Air De Havilland Canada Dash 8-400 from Seattle–Tacoma International Airport.
+After successfully completing the barrel roll, he intentionally crashed the aircraft on the sparsely populated Ketron Island in Puget Sound, killing only himself.